Product Updates — 7 min

 Remote teams have greater flexibility than in-office teams, but that does not mean you can leave your resource planning on the back burner.
 Companies must be ready to set up new and improve old processes to effectively run and scale.

 Businesses hiring remotely, for example, need to set up operational processes in advance.
-This could involve opening a legal entity in the country they wish to hire in, or using a global payroll partner that offers employer of record services.
+This could involve opening a legal entity in the country they wish to hire in or using a global payroll partner that offers employer-of-record services.

 When you can’t see each team member every day, it's important to keep on top of hiring and managing staff with care.
 Leaders must be able to budget and forecast effectively to eliminate bottlenecks (slow processes) and bloating (over-hiring or mismanaging talent).

-Hiring plans are critical to deal with HR administrative tasks and can snowball fast — especially when hiring employees in different countries.
+Hiring plans are critical to deal with HR administrative tasks and can snowball fast, especially when hiring employees in different countries.
 Leaders may consider streamlining HR processes like onboarding, compliance, and payments through an employer of record service that can manage global hires all from one platform.
 If you want to hire in other countries, you need to consider all your options when evaluating employers of record.

 Some businesses may work with international freelancers and contractors.
 This can be an attractive solution for many employers, as it allows them to onboard new workers quickly and easily.
-However, working with remote contractors could run the risk of misclassification, which can have serious legal and financial consequences.
+However, working with remote contractors could run the risk of misclassification, which could have serious legal and financial consequences.
 A global contractor management company can help you navigate your risk and convert contractors to employees should the need arise.

 How can you help your global teams work efficiently using async work?